wellcomecollection/rank/docs/fuzzy-buckets.md

 Crêpe => Crêpe & Crepe
 Crepe =>  Crepe & Crêpe

+Another thing to do will be to publish a release note

 What are we expecting
 * Searches with less results
 * More searches with 0 results